TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 50/Jeremiah 50.30.md

 ---

-Therefore shall her young men fall in her streets, and all her men of war shall be brought to silence in that day, saith Jehovah.
+Therefore her young men will fall in her streets, and all her men of war will be brought to silence in that day, says Yahweh.